Disclosure: We are reader-supported. If you buy through links on our site, we may earn a commission. Learn more.

 It’s also reassuring when a gold retailer has been in business for a good number of years.
 Some of the most respected gold dealers have been run as family businesses for 40 years or more.
 The business should have a verifiable address, not some mysterious P.O box.

 Also, know the current price of gold, and beware of attempts to overcharge you for bullion coins.
 Don’t buy coins minted in countries you never heard of.
 When in doubt, stick to good-old American Eagles and other coins from the U.S. Mint.

-For an in depth report on how to invest in gold and silver (the right way), request your free gold IRA investor guide here.
+For an in depth report on how to invest in gold and silver (the right way), request your free gold IRA guide here.

 Google is your friend.

 Research a few companies.
 One or two complaints out of thousands of customers is expected...

 Even the highest rated firms are going to have one or two complaints if you dig deep enough, but if you're finding patterns of negative reviews online, that's a problem.
 With a little bit of research now, you can open your precious metals IRA and invest in confidence.

 Protect Your Wealth: Request Your Free Gold IRA Guide